YouseffEl-Gindy/Blog-Api/README.md

 - Posts, Comments, Tags
 - Token blacklisting on logout
 - Auto-delete posts after 24h using Sidekiq and Redis
-- Open Test scenarios for happy and unhappy scenarios
+- Open Test scenarios.txt for happy and unhappy scenarios